 When Jonathan England, head of property at Maplin and Steven Hewison, lead project manager, first embarked on the gargantuan task of converting the firm’s estate to LED, their knowledge of lighting was limited to say the least.

 Indoor positioning is the next revolution that is set to reshape retail.
 New projects are now popping up around the globe and the initial results are often quite impressive.
 Here are Lux’s top ten indoor positioning projects that you need to know about.

-The EDEKA Paschmann supermarket in Düsseldorf has become the first store in Germany to benefit from the new Philips’ indoor positioning system.
+The Edeka Paschmann supermarket in Düsseldorf has become the first store in Germany to benefit from the indoor positioning technology.

 Mark Fleming has worked at Harrods for over two decades and his role has changed drastically in the years since his initial appointment as an Electrical Manager.
 With a department of just over a hundred staff, Mark is responsible for overseeing a large estate, which includes the Knightsbridge store, as well as the multiple floor Crown Court, located behind the shopping icon and the maintenance operation of Distribution Centre in Thatcham, Berkshire.